byronbytes/Tasks/README.md

 To contribute to this project, please read [**CONTRIBUTING**](https://github.com/LiteTools/Tasks/blob/master/docs/CONTRIBUTING.md) first.

 ## Support
 You can support our project in many ways, simply by downloading our application, leaving a star, forking, watching and reporting issues too.
-We also set up a donation system, so all your donations and sponsors go directly to us.

 ## Credits
 * **Byron (@byronbytes)** - *Initial work / creation and development.*
-* **unknownbruh** - *Code Improvement & Suggestions.*
 * **Solirs** - *Cleanup Development (Firefox cleanup, browser extension cleaning, ARP and DNS cache cleaning, removing Solitare)*
 * **The very helpful people in the VB.NET server.** - *You guys know who you are, thank you.
 You helped me fix bugs and taught me to do stuff myself.*